America's Health Rankings, United Health Foundation Logo

 Suggested Citation: America's Health Rankings analysis of CDC WONDER, Natality Public Use Files, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-Smoking cigarettes and using other tobacco products while pregnant is harmful to both the woman and child.
+Smoking cigarettes and using other tobacco products while pregnant is harmful to both mother and child.
 Tobacco use during pregnancy has been linked to serious health problems, including:

 Electronic cigarettes, commonly known as e-cigs or vape pens, have emerged as an alternative to cigarette smoking.
 Most e-cigarettes, however, still contain nicotine, which is addictive and toxic to developing fetuses.
 E-cigarettes are unsafe for youth, young adults and pregnant women.